coleifer/peewee/docs/peewee/cookbook.rst

 Filtering records
 ^^^^^^^^^^^^^^^^^

 You can filter for particular records using normal python operators.
+Peewee supports a :ref:`wide variety of operations <column-lookups>`.

 .. code-block:: pycon